Mary Thornycroft: Family

 The Thornycrofts had six children who grew to adulthood, two sons (Hamo and John Isaac), and four daughters (Alyce, Theresa, Helen and Frances).
-Hamo Thornycroft became a sculptor while daughters Alyce, Theresa Thornycroft, and Helen Thornycroft became artists.
+Hamo Thornycroft became a sculptor while daughters Alyce Thornycroft, Theresa Thornycroft, and Helen Thornycroft became artists.
 John Isaac Thornycroft became a marine engineer.
 The Thornycrofts were the grandparents of Siegfried Sassoon, the war poet, through their daughter Theresa, who married Alfred Ezra Sassoon.